 Resilient waterfront parks face a paradox—how can we establish long-term plans for their stewardship and advocacy without relying on real estate-driven philanthropy—which, even where possible, would leave these communities vulnerable to the non-climate threats of speculation, gentrification, and displacement?
 Good design—as practiced in our work on projects like the BIG U—can help find inventive solutions, but this is only a start.

 Involved early on, a Conservancy 2.0 could think proactively about in-park revenue streams that fulfill local needs, rather than alienate residents.
-Over time, it could leverage its organizational capacity to pursue other public, private, and philanthropic grants to supplement City stewardship. will an ivermectin injection get rid of fleas And it could help consolidate fractious community interests into a single voice for a neighborhood’s parkland.
+Over time, it could leverage its organizational capacity to pursue other public, private, and philanthropic grants to supplement City stewardship.
+And it could help consolidate fractious community interests into a single voice for a neighborhood’s parkland.

-No one piece can solve the full puzzle, but a central point that pulls these pieces together will be critical in realizing the full potential and long-term success of resiliency projects in our city. ivermectin paste for rats Who is up to the task?
+No one piece can solve the full puzzle, but a central point that pulls these pieces together will be critical in realizing the full potential and long-term success of resiliency projects in our city.
+Who is up to the task?